 Signs of Foundation Problems

 Like most things in life, your foundation is subject to environmental stress.
 Expanding and contracting soil, excessive moisture and inadequate drainage are some of the most common threats to your home’s foundation.
-Over time, environmental stressors can cause a foundation to shift, crack or settle unevenly.
-And homeowners often miss early warning signs of foundation damage
+Over time, environmental stress can cause the foundation to shift, crack or settle unevenly.
+And homeowners can often miss the early warning signs of foundation damage

 How to Identify the Issue